AstrobioMike/AstrobioMike.github.io/unix/conda-intro.md

 conda install -c bioconda prodigal
 ```

+> **IMPORTANT NOTE**
+> There is more on this below, but because it's important, we're going to note it here too.
+Despite what the install examples show on the anaconda pages like the one above, for many packages from bioconda to install properly, more channels need to be set in a specific hierarchy (e.g. see this in the [bioconda documentation here](https://bioconda.github.io/user/install.html#set-up-channels).
+Some installs work fine regardless (as is the case with `prodigal` here), but others will fail, and even worse, some will succeed but have more insidious issues.
+This is because even though `prodigal` may be in the bioconda channel, some of its dependencies may be found elsewhere or in multiple places, and having those 3 channels set in the proper priority helps to ensure the correct versions of everything are being used.
+Since I use conda on different systems all the time, I find it much easier and safer just to run the install command specifiying all the channels needed for it in one line like so:
+>
+> `conda install -c conda-forge -c bioconda -c defaults prodigal`
+>
+> That way we get what's needed each time, and we don't have to worry about changing the underlying conda channel hierarchy on each system we use it on like the [bioconda documentation](https://bioconda.github.io/user/install.html#set-up-channels) demonstrates.

 This prints out such as what and what versions of things are going to be installed, and where they are going to be installed (which will end with the name of the environment we created). **After inputting `y` and pressing return/enter**, the program is installed in this environment, and we can check for `prodigal` again, only this time successfully:

 ```bash